 An autoimmune disease which is the result of an immune system response to the ingestion of gluten (a protein found in wheat, rye, and barley) in susceptible individuals.
 This response to gluten damages the small intestine, leading to malabsorption of nutrients and related problems.
 Untreated celiac disease can also lead to health issues in virtually any body system.

-Can cause food and medications to be absorbed poorly.
-This can lead to symptoms of starvation, nutrient and medication malabsorption.
+- Can cause food and medications to be absorbed poorly.
+This can lead to symptoms of starvation, and nutrient and medication malabsorption.

-Celiac disease affects about one in every 133 people in the United States.
+- Celiac disease affects about one in every 100 people.

-When a family has two children who have Type 1 diabetes, there is a much higher chance that someone in the family will have celiac disease.
+- When a family has two children who have Type 1 diabetes, there is a higher chance that someone in the family will have celiac disease.